ya-me99/RegExC/README.md

 we might write Pattern="=Word^>Word2^.

-There is a Precendence Problem in this Souliton witch may waste Performance by default we evaluate the statement form left to right how ever the precedence needs to be choosen best by the cost of the test if i test Pattern="=Word^>Word2^" it may be hard to evaluate witch test is the cheapest also some tests
+There is a Precendence Problem in this Souliton witch may waste Performance by default we evaluate the statement form left to right however if one fails the entire pattern fails so we should attepnt to run the cheapest test first than the more expensive ones.

+i may Ask if A Object is part of a Group Mabye i Just Hash The name of a Group Add it To a Global Table as an Array and just check if said object is inside it

 Object :
 W  =  Specifys that the Object Will be A Word
-C = Specifys that the Object Will be A Character
+SW =  Specifys that the Object Will be A Strict Word AW =  Specifys that the Object Will be A Alphanumeric Word C  =  Specifys that the Object Will be A Character
 S  =  Specifys that the Object Will be A Sentence
 L  =  Specifys that the Object Will be A Line

 Modifires :
 ! = the Action will Fire if The Test Fails
 | = Or
+& = And
+~ = Exclusive Or
+* = Nand

 Pattern Cmds: